Noodlesdoodlescuddles/LAVA-CORE/README.md

 GOAL: Less visual workload → more rendering headroom → smoother gameplay where the device/game allows it.

 LAVA-CORE is a client-side optimization project.
 Results are not guaranteed and vary by game and device.

+## ⚠️ Credits

+LavaCore was created by **Noodlesdoodlescuddles**.

+Do not claim LavaCore as your own, remove the original credits, or reupload it without proper credit.

+Unauthorized reposts or stolen copies may be reported and requested to be removed.

+If you share LavaCore, keep the original creator credit and link to this repository.